Text Resize

 Married Couples and Property

-Separate & Joint Property
+Separate and Joint Property

 scriptsknown